Super Bowl XXXVII: Statistical overview

-Tampa Bay dominated Oakland, out-gaining them in total yards (365–269), rushing yards (150–19), first downs (24–11), offensive plays (76–60), and forced turnovers (5–1).
+The Buccaneers dominated the Raiders, out-gaining them in total yards (365–269), rushing yards (150–19), first downs (24–11), offensive plays (76–60), and forced turnovers (5–1).
 As many sports fans and writers predicted, Gruden's prior knowledge of the Raiders was a major factor.
-The most damaging piece of evidence is NFL Films footage of Tampa Bay defensive back John Lynch telling his teammates during the game that almost all of the plays ran by Oakland's offense were plays that Gruden (who that week even played the part of "Rich Gannon" by playing quarterback with the scout-team offense) specifically told them to look out for.
-Better still for the Buccaneers was that Oakland hadn't changed their audible-calling signals that Gruden himself had installed, thus tipping off plays repeatedly.
+The most damaging piece of evidence is NFL Films footage of Buccaneers defensive back John Lynch telling his teammates during the game that almost all of the plays ran by the Raiders' offense were plays that Gruden (who that week even played the part of "Rich Gannon" by playing quarterback with the scout-team offense) specifically told them to look out for.
+Better still for the Buccaneers was that the Raiders hadn't changed their audible-calling signals that Gruden himself had installed, thus tipping off plays repeatedly.

 Johnson finished the game with 18 out of 34 completions for 215 yards and 2 touchdowns, with 1 interception, along with 10 rushing yards.
 Pittman was the top rusher of the game with 129 yards.
 Alstott was the game's second leading rusher with 15 yards and a touchdown, and had 5 receptions for 43 yards.
 Joe Jurevicius was the game's leading receiver with 4 receptions for 78 yards.
 Keyshawn Johnson recorded 6 catches for 69 yards.
 Smith recorded 2 interceptions, 94 return yards, and 2 touchdowns.
 He also added another 23 yards on a kickoff return.